Cobra Pose -Bhujangasana

 - Lie on your stomach, toes pointing straight back, hands underneath the shoulders, elbows close to the body.
-Legs engaged, roll inner thighs inward, but keep the heels pointing up, pull the belly in and up and the forehead on the floor.
+Legs engaged, pull the belly in and up

-- On an inhalation, lift from the back of your heart to bring your chest up.
-Roll the collarbones up and firm the shoulder blades into the upper back, a little down along the spine.
+- As you inhale, lift your chest from the back of your heart.
+Roll the collarbones up and firm the shoulder blades into the upper back, slightly down along the spine

-- Then lift your head, open your heart, with no weight in the hands yet.
-Extend out through the toes.
+- Lift your head last.
+Open your heart, with no weight in the hands yet.
+Extend out through the toes

-- Come down again on an outbreath.
-You can repeat that two times..
+- Come down again as you exhale.
+Repeat that two times

-- The third time when you come up, you can help with the hands and come up higher.
-Lift your chest first (from the back of your heart), head follows.
-Firm the tailbone in towards the pubis and draw the lower belly in and up.
-Come up all the way up to a point where it feels good to you, still maintaining a connection from the pelvis to the legs.
+- The third time you come up, use your hands to find your full expression of the pose.
+Lift your chest from the back of your heart, head follows.
+Come all the way up to a point where it feels good to you, still maintaining a connection from the pelvis to the legs

 - Bring the side ribs forward, draw the upper arm bones back, lengthen the neck.

 - Take your time in this backbend.
 Only go so far as it feels comfortable.
-Keep your belly pulled in and up and lower back long.
-Maintain the connection with your hips on the floor.
+Keep your belly engaged and lower back long.
+Maintain the connection with your hips on the floor

-- Keep an eye on your shoulders - keep them away from your ears and the base of the neck relaxed.
+- Keep your shoulders relaxed and the base of your neck soft

-- Point your elbows backward rather than out to the sides.
+- Point your elbows backwards rather than out to the sides

 Watch out for...

-- If you are very flexible in this pose you can get a stronger backbend by walking your hands slightly closer to your torso, straightening and lengthening the arms.
+- You can get a stronger backbend by walking your hands slightly closer to your torso, straightening and lengthening the arms.